 If you don't pay your homeowners' association (HOA) dues or assessments, the HOA can foreclose on your home.
-But even if you lose your home to an HOA foreclosure, some states have a law that gives you the opportunity to get the property back after the foreclosure sale.
-This limited amount of time you can reclaim the home is called a "redemption period."
+But even if you lose your home to an HOA foreclosure, some states have a law that allows you to get the property back after the foreclosure sale.
+This limited time you can reclaim the home is called a "redemption period."

 During the redemption period, if state law provides one, you can buy back, or "redeem," the property from the entity or person that bought it at the foreclosure sale.